 We first discovered the Brenne when we were looking for a stopover place to visit on the journey south along the motorway from Orleans and the Loire Valley towards the south of France.
 Even if you are not staying in this area we recommend you make a detour to see the environment.
 The Parc is easily accessible from the motorway, and is just to the west of Chateauroux.

-Map of Brenne Regional Natural Park and places to visit
+Map of Brenne Regional Natural Park and places nearby

 Visit near Brenne Regional Natural Park with France This Way reviews